nycu-caslab/CO2024_source/README.md

-This is the repositoriy for Computer Organization 2024, NYCU.
+## This is the repository of Computer Organization 2024, NYCU.

 This course aims to introduce the design and implementation of a simple CPU.
 You’ll learn both concept and implementation from a series of labs.